Youth-49/2023-NPA/README.md

 ### Requirements
 Environments: Win-64 or Linux-64, GPU:TITAN RTX.
 Other requirements can be seen in `requirements.txt`.

-Note that we offer a pure python version and a python+cpp version to acceralte python loop.
+Note that we offer a pure python version and a python+cpp version to accelerate python loop.
 The details can be seen in `run.sh`.

 ### Run the Codes